cloudpilot-emu/cloudpilot-emu/cloudpilot-ionic/src/assets/doc/sessions.md

 ### Session images

-Session images are session snapshots that have been exported by Cloudpilot.
+Session images are session snapshots that have been exported by CloudpilotEmu.
 They contain the ROM image of the exported device together with a snapshot of the device RAM and state at the moment the snapshot was taken.
 Importing a session image will create a clone of the device.

-Changes to the image format are backwards compatible, which means that a newer version of Cloudpilot can always import a session image written by an older version.
+Changes to the image format are backwards compatible, which means that a newer version of CloudpilotEmu can always import a session image written by an older version.

 # The sessions list